mohsenrezaei12/MAVIlab-Mizzou.github.io/index.md

 # MAVI Lab at Mizzou

-MAVI Lab at University of Missouri
+MAVI Lab at University of Missouri.

 {% include section.html %}